Shivangi Prajapati

 • Vitamin E: Acts as a protective shield against UV damage and prevents excessive melanin formation.

-• Antioxidants: Neutralize oxidative stress, which triggers melanin overproduction.
+• Antioxidants: Neutralise oxidative stress, which triggers melanin overproduction.

 • Polyphenols: Found in green tea, Polyphenols help reduce melanin by blocking the enzyme that produces it.